 The Florida Supreme Court certifies mediators in a number of different specialty areas.
 In order to become a Florida Supreme Court certified mediator, an applicant must meet the education requirement, complete a Florida Supreme Court approved mediation certification course in the area of certification sought, observe and/or co-mediate a number of mediation cases in that area and have good moral character.
-To become certified as a Family or Dependency Mediator, a mediator must meet the minimum point requirements in all categories and obtain a total of 100 points according to the point system established by the Florida Supreme Court.
+To become certified as a Family, Dependency or Circuit Court Mediator, a mediator must meet the minimum point requirements in all categories and obtain a total of 100 points according to the point system established by the Florida Supreme Court.

-This page contains a brief introduction to the requirements.
-At the bottom of the page you'll find a link to a more detailed explanation provided by the Florida Dispute Resolution Center.
+This page contains a brief introduction to the requirements to become certified as a Family, Dependency and Circuit Court Mediator.
+At the bottom of the page you'll find a link to a more detailed explanation provided by the Florida Dispute Resolution Center that addresses other areas of mediator certification as well.
 As the below summary does not spell out everything in full detail, professionals are encouraged to view the link at the bottom of the page for the final word on mediator certification.

-In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
-An applicant earns 30 points for successful completion of mediation certification courses.
+In addition to meeting the education and experience requirements, applicants must also complete a Florida Supreme Court approved mediation training program in the area of certification that they seek and complete all certification requirements within two years of completing the mediation certification course.
+Training may be conducted in a live, online or combined format.
+An applicant earns 30 points for successful completion of a mediation certification course.

 Another mediator certification requirement involves observing or co-mediating mediation cases in the area in which certification is sought and with a mediator certified by the Florida Supreme Court to mediate that type of case.
 In the mediator qualification point system established by the Florida Supreme Court, applicants earn five points for observing a mediation session and ten points for co-mediating a case.
 Observations are not counted toward mediator certification until the mediator begins the mediation course and co-mediations do not count toward certification until the course is completed.
 The mediator must observe and/or co-mediate with at least two different Florida Supreme Court certified mediators in the area of mediator certification sought by the mediator.
 Participating as a party or attorney in a mediation does not count as an observation or co-mediation.
-A minimum of thirty points must be earned in the mentorship category.
+A minimum of thirty points must be earned in the mentorship category for Family and Circuit Court Mediation and a minimum of forty points is required for Dependency Mediation.

 Mediators must have good moral character.
 If there are good moral character issues, there is a special process established by the Florida Supreme Court to determine if an applicant would be barred from being certified as a mediator.